KoenR3/tutorials/tutorials/hortonworks/hands-on-tour-of-spark-5-minutes/tutorial.md

 This tutorial is a part of series of hands-on tutorials to get you started with Hortonworks Data Platform (HDP) using either the [Hortonworks Data Cloud (HDCloud)](https://hortonworks.com/products/cloud/aws/) or a pre-configured downloadable [HDP Sandbox](https://hortonworks.com/products/sandbox/).

+The Zeppelin notebook uses basic Scala and SQL syntax and a Python version is coming soon.

 To complete this tutorial, choose one of the following deployment options:

 #### Option 1: Setup Hortonworks Data Cloud (HDCloud) on AWS